 These pre-conference trainings are designed to provide some basic background and knowledge to attendees about Air Quality Sensors and applications.
 Some trainings will ensure attendees have a base knowledge to thoroughly understand the conference content, while others will add to knowledge of applications and ideas discussed at the conference.

-4:00 PM - 4:45 PM
+4:00 PM - 6:00 PM

-2A: The State of Air Sensors
+Introduction to the State of Air Sensors

-Trainer: Tim Dye, TD Enviro
+Instructor: Tim Dye, TD Environmental Services

 Air quality sensor use is increasing.
 And so are the people and organizations involved in this movement.
 Attend this training if you're curious about who's doing what with air sensors.
 The State of Air Sensing will show the wide range of organizations involved in air sensing, showcase interesting applications, discuss what's needed to grow this market, and make predictions for how the air sensor market will evolve over the next 5 to 10 years.